-A summary of current NCCP regimens classified according to drug, tumour group, revision due date and recently launched regimens is available by clicking on the links below:
+A summary of current NCCP regimens classified according to drug is available at the link below:

-These summary documents will be updated at a minimum quarterly, but may be done more frequently as required.
-The date of last update is included on each summary
+This summary document will be updated at a minimum quarterly, but may be done more frequently as required.
+The date of last update is included on the summary.

 Please email any comments or feedback to email@example.com

 To cite an NCCP National SACT Regimen

 Title, Year, version number (if applicable), description of document (if applicable), name and place of the sponsor of the source, viewed Day Month Year, <URL either full location details or just the main site details>

 e.g. cycloPHOSphamide (IV) Methotrexate and 5-Fluorouracil (CMF) 21 Day Therapy, 2016, version number 5b, NCCP National SACT Regimen, NCCP, viewed 08/02/2024, https://www.hse.ie/eng/services/list/5/cancer/profinfo/chemoprotocols/breast/381.pdf